centreon/centreon-documentation/en/alerts-notifications/ticketing.md

 * **Label** : displayed in the popup
 * **Type** : which kind of list.
 There is 3 kinds of lists

-  * Provider lists (data from the ticketting software directly)
+  * Provider lists (data from the ticketing software directly)
   * Centreon lists (like ``Host group``)
   * Custom lists (data from ``Custom list definition`` configuration. **Id** fields must be identical)